EditB/DelphiHelloWorld/README.md

-# DelphiHelloWorld
+# Delphi Hello World
-A simple Delphi Hello World practice project
+A simple Delphi Hello World practice project.
+It contains a form, a button (since it's a TColorButton it has a separately added label on top), plus another label that will say Hello World once the button is pressed.